dzaporozhets/clojure-web-application/README.md

 ```
 heroku create
 heroku addons:create heroku-postgresql:hobby-dev
-git push heroku master
+git push heroku main
 heroku open
 ```

 The last command should open the application in your browser.

 ## Database

 Application reads the `DATABASE_URL` environment variable for the database connection.
 If none provided, it will use the default value from `src/sample/db.clj`.

 ### Migrations

 Migrations are run automatically when you start the app or tests.
 If you need to manually run migrations, you can use next command:

     lein migratus migrate